tomysmile/frappe_wiki/Migrating-to-Version-14.md

 We have also removed local copy **sockect.io** & **sortableJS** and used these libraries that are pulled from package managers.
 So you might have to update the path of these libraries in your application.

+## Separation(s)

+We have moved all the payment gateways (Braintree, Stripe, PayPal, PayTM, Razorpay - along with Payment Gateway DocType) as well as it's dependencies from frappe to a separate app [payments](https://github.com/frappe/payments).